SAFE-Stack/docs/docs/recipes/migrate-to-paket.md

 dotnet paket convert-from-nuget
 ```

-If you are working in Visual Studio, you will need to add to your Solution the paket.lock and any paket.references files created in your project directories during the last step if you wish to see them in the Explorer window.
+If you are working in Visual Studio, you will need to add to your Solution both the paket.lock file created in your base directory and any paket.references files created in your project directories during the last step if you wish to see them in the Explorer window.

 For a more detailed explanation of this process see the official [migration guide.](https://fsprojects.github.io/Paket/convert-from-nuget-tutorial.html)